aws-samples/aws-lambda-extensions/custom-runtime-extension-demo/README.md

 cd custom-runtime-extension-demo
 ```
 ### 1. Create the custom `runtime.zip` file
-Create a `runtime.zip` file with the bootstrap executable named `bootstrap` in the root directory.
+Create a `runtime.zip` file with the executable custom shell script named `bootstrap` in the root directory.

 ```
 $ chmod +x runtime/bootstrap